Professor Noam Eliaz

 Nanotechnology.
-He led the submission of this program to the approval of the
+He led the submission of this program for the approval of the

 Israel Council of Higher Education (CHE).
 He also led the design and

-submission to the approval of the CHE of the dual-degree undergraduate
+submission for the approval of the CHE of the dual-degree undergraduate

 program in Materials Science and Engineering and in Chemistry.